 OLAT: Oriental Languages Aptitude Test

 The Admissions Testing Service works in partnership with the University of Oxford to administer the OLAT.
 The OLAT is a thirty-minute admissions test taken by applicants wishing to read a Middle Eastern language as their main subject, either: Arabic, Hebrew, Jewish Studies, Persian or Turkish.
 Candidates applying for the European and Middle Eastern Languages course will need to register both for OLAT and MLAT.
-The test will take place either at a centre or your own school or college on 2 November 2016, at 9.00am.
+The test will take place either at a centre or your own school or college on 2 November 2017.
 Candidates must ensure that they are available to take the test at this time.
-Separate registration for this test is required and the final deadline for registration is 15 October 2016.
+Separate registration for this test is required.
+Registration opens on 1 September 2017 and the final deadline for registration is 18:00 BST 15 October 2017.

 The test is not a qualifying examination; it is not used in recommending candidates for deselection and the score is not a weighted element in recommendation for admissions.
 The aim of OLAT is to inform the process of interviewing by being one among a number of sources of information about the candidate.